Tatuzudo/Vextra/README.txt

 MasterSpider5
 Could be YOU!

-Special Thanks:
+Ultra Special Thanks:
-Lemonymous: Provided insane help for the cockroach when it was looking grim
+Lemonymous: Provided insane help for the cockroach when it was looking grim, and like a million other things
-Hedera: Provided the animations for the ice crawler's attack